The complete guide to trading styles

 How to get started with your trading style

-Bear in mind that both spread betting and CFD trading are leveraged forms of trading, which means that you’ll put up a small deposit (called margin) to open a larger position.
+Bear in mind that CFD trading is a leveraged form of trading, which means that you’ll put up a small deposit (called margin) to open a larger position.
 However, your profits and losses can easily outweigh your deposit amount, as both are calculated on the total trade size and not the margin amount.

 A useful starting point is picking a trading style that is closest to your personality and what you want to achieve.
 Don’t drop your style at the first sign of difficulty - if you have a good trading plan in place, it should account for what you expect to happen, as well as minor unforeseen market events.